mishadoff/numberto/doc/features.md

 ```

 It prints 5 first digits, 5 last digits and a number of digits between.
 By the way
 it is configurable.
+You can pass a map with properties you want to override.

 ``` clojure
 (format-num 27647234687347823658723657823 {:s 1 :e 1 :cnt false}) => "2...3"
 ```

 Have a problem to read long number?
-Use following method:
+Use the following method:

 ``` clojure
 (number-name 16532561257523723757234781264) =>